jworozco/formal_adder/README.md

 ## Repository Structure

 - adder.sv, pm32.sv: Contain the source code for the designs and the formal properties being tested.
-- adder.sby and pm32.sby: Includes test cases for verifying the functionality.
+- adder.sby and pm32.sby: Correspond to the respective tool setup for verifying the functionality.

 ## Getting Started